AxelRolov/CO2_chemical_solvents/README.md

 # CO<sub>2</sub>_chemical_solvents
 Datasets, models and scripts related to the publication on the design of new amines for the effective CO<sub>2</sub> absoprtion.
+## ./src directiory:
+Jupyter notebooks used for model building, evaluation and virtual screening.
+## ./data directiory:
+Learning set (descriptors, SMILES of compounds, property values).
+## ./results directiory:
+Models and predicted values.
+## ./screening directiory:
+Dataset (descriptors, SMILES of compounds) used for screening.